Parliament of Australia: Role of the Senate

-The Constitution of Australia established the Senate as part of the new system of dominion government in newly federated Australia.
-From a comparative governmental perspective, the Australian Senate exhibits distinctive characteristics.
 Unlike upper Houses in other Westminster system governments, the Senate is not a vestigial body with limited legislative power.
 Rather it was intended to play – and does play – an active role in legislation.
 Rather than being modelled solely after the House of Lords, as the Canadian Senate was, the Australian Senate was in part modelled after the United States Senate, by giving equal representation to each state.
-The Constitution intended to give less populous states added voice in a Federal legislature, while also providing for the revising role of an upper house in the Westminster system.
+The Constitution intended to give less populous states added voice in a federal legislature, while also providing for the revising role of an upper house in the Westminster system.

 One of the functions of the Senate, both directly and through its committees, is to scrutinise government activity.
 The vigour of this scrutiny has been fuelled for many years by the fact that the party in government has seldom had a majority in the Senate.
 Whereas in the House of Representatives the government's majority has sometimes limited that chamber's capacity to implement executive scrutiny, the opposition and minor parties have been able to use their Senate numbers as a basis for conducting inquiries into government operations.

-The constitutional text denies the Senate the power to originate or amend appropriation bills, in deference to the conventions of the classical Westminster system.
-Under a traditional Westminster system, the executive government is responsible for its use of public funds to the lower house, which has the power to bring down a government by blocking its access to supply – i.e. revenue appropriated through taxation.
-The arrangement as expressed in the Australian Constitution, however, still leaves the Senate with the power to reject supply bills or defer their passage – undoubtedly one of the Senate's most powerful abilities.